Commutative d-Torsion K-Theory and Its Applications: Commutative -torsion -theory

 \subsection{Classifying spaces}

-Let $G$ be a topological group.
+Let $G$ be a topological group \revtwo{(locally compact and Hausdorff with a non-degenerate base point $1_G\in G$)}.
 An element $g\in G$ is said to be {\it $d$-torsion} if $g^d$ is the identity element $1_G$.
 We are interested in a space constructed from pairwise commuting $d$-torsion group elements.

 \Def{ We define $B(\ZZ/d,G)$ to be the geometric realization of the simplicial space